 Q6.
 What if i Blink or move my eye unknowingly during laser procedure ?
 Will it harm my eye?

-Your eyelids will be kept open throughout and till the end of the laser procedure by placing a small instrument in between your lids called as an "Eyelid Speculum" which will keep both your eyelids apart and prevent you from accidental blink.
+Your eyelids will be kept open throughout and till the end of the laser procedure by placing a small CLIP like instrument in between your lids called as an "Eyelid Speculum" which will keep both your eyelids apart and prevent you from accidental blink.

 There is generally an eye tracker incorporated in most laser matchines which will automatically detect any GROSS misalignment from your eye and the laser will stop firing.
 But still as far as finer eye movements are concerned, the laser might keep firing till the time the eye tracker shows it is engaged.
 So patients are instructed to just keep looking CONSTANTLY and absolutely straight into the TARGET RED-GREEN LIGHT without making ANY eye movements once the laser starts firing.